-You can also construct a slider with a vertical or horizontal orientation by passing the orientation in as you create it.
+You can also construct a slider with a vertical or horizontal orientation by providing the orientation as you create it.
 The orientation flags are defined in the

-QDial is a rotatable widget that functions just like the slider, but appears as an analogue dial.
-This looks nice, but from a UI perspective is not particularly user friendly.
-However, they are often used in audio applications as representation of real-world analogue dials.
+QDial widget is a rotatable widget that works just like the slider but appears as an analog dial.
+This widget looks nice, but from a UI perspective, it is not particularly user-friendly.
+However, dials are often used in audio applications as a representation of real-world analog dials:

 class MainWindow(QMainWindow): def __init__(self): super().__init__() self.setWindowTitle("My App") widget = QDial() widget.setRange(-10, 100) widget.setSingleStep(0.5) widget.valueChanged.connect(self.value_changed) widget.sliderMoved.connect(self.slider_position) widget.sliderPressed.connect(self.slider_pressed) widget.sliderReleased.connect(self.slider_released) self.setCentralWidget(widget) def value_changed(self, i): print(i) def slider_position(self, p): print("position", p) def slider_pressed(self): print("Pressed!") def slider_released(self): print("Released")

 Run this, and you'll see a circular dial.
 Rotate it to select a number from the range: